- About 22% of the population is enrolled Medicare in South Carolina.

 Medicare Part D in South Carolina

-For 2021, there are 29 stand-alone Medicare Part D plan options for sale in South Carolina, with premiums that range from about $7 to $205/month.
+For 2023, there are 25 stand-alone Medicare Part D plan options for sale in South Carolina, with premiums that range from about $6 to $201/month.

-478,745 Medicare beneficiaries in South Carolina were covered under stand-alone Medicare Part D plans as of the fall of 2020, and an additional 345,084 had Medicare Part D coverage as part of their Medicare Advantage plans.
+Part D coverage in South Carolina is nearly equally split between stand-alone plans and MA-PD plans: 449,441 Medicare beneficiaries in South Carolina were covered under stand-alone Medicare Part D plans as of the fall of 2022, and an additional 438,843 had Medicare Part D coverage as part of their Medicare Advantage plans.

 Medicare Part D enrollment is available on the same schedule that applies to Medicare Advantage plans.
 Beneficiaries can pick a Medicare Part D plan when they’re first eligible for Medicare, and can switch to a different plan during the fall enrollment window, from October 15 to December 7.
 Beneficiaries who have creditable drug coverage from another source can delay enrollment in Medicare Part D, but a delay without other creditable coverage in place will result in a late enrollment penalty once the beneficiary eventually enrolls in a Part D plan.